 By: Nikki Nitz, CPA, CMA – Simmons Northwest & Simmons Midwest

 A common theme I am hearing from potential clients right now is, “Nikki, I just want to be a doctor and practice medicine.
 I don’t want to deal with all the management headaches anymore.”
 Can you relate?
+Are you reconsidering veterinary practice ownership?

 Let’s look at the causes of these feelings and solutions to having you live the life you dreamt of when you first decided to take the path of business ownership.